eigan/mediasort/README.md

 ## prettytree

-A batch rename tool for directories.
+A batch rename tool for media files (audio, video and images).
+Move, or create an hardlink, with a new name based on meta information extracted from the file.

+- Keeps your media easy to navigate
+- Ensure no duplicates
+- Can be executed after each change in directories

 ### Example